-Heads up: Acceptance rates are calculated weekly and reset Mondays at 5 AM.
+Heads up: Acceptance rates are calculated within a rolling seven-day period.

 Each pickup (including passengers bringing a friend) in Shared rides counts as one ride.

 Rides cancelled because of an incorrect number of passengers (like when a passenger shows up with more friends than indicated in the app) are considered 'no show.'

 Like any ride request, you can choose to accept or ignore Shared ride requests.
 If you prefer not to give a Shared ride, let the request expire and wait for a non-Shared request.
 Please note that declined Shared ride requests are still counted in your total ride requests when your acceptance rate is calculated.

 If you cancel a Shared ride that has multiple passengers on the route, it counts as one cancel per passenger.
 For example, if the ride has two pickups and you cancel the ride after accepting the request, it counts as two ride cancellations.